-On December 20, 2020, we announced that the first patient had been enrolled in the first Phase 3 clinical trial (RELIANCE I) for the Company's lead product candidate, REL-1017, as an adjunctive treatment for major depressive disorder (MDD).
-On April 1st, 2021, Relmada announced the initiation of RELIANCE II, the second of two sister pivotal Phase 3 clinical trials (RELIANCE I and RELIANCE II) for the Company's lead product candidate, REL-1017, as an adjunctive treatment for MDD.
+On December 20, 2020, Relmada announced that the first patient had been enrolled in the first Phase 3 clinical trial (RELIANCE I) for the Company's lead product candidate, REL-1017, as an adjunctive treatment for MDD.

-Following discussions with the Food and Drug Administration (FDA), Relmada's Phase 3 program includes the following key attributes:
+Following discussions with the Food and Drug Administration (FDA), Relmada's adjunctive MDD Phase 3 program includes the following key attributes:

 - The Phase 3 program consists of two sister, two-arm, placebo-controlled clinical trials.
-Each trial will be conducted in 55 clinical sites in the United States and will include approximately 400 MDD patients with inadequate response to standard antidepressants in their current depression episode.
-Patients will add either a 25 mg oral dose of REL-1017 once per day or placebo to their ongoing antidepressant treatment. - The primary endpoint to be evaluated will be the change from baseline on the Montgomery and Asberg Depression Rating Scale (MADRS) score at day-28 for REL-1017 compared to placebo.
-Success on this endpoint with the collection of sufficient safety data could support the use of REL-1017 for chronic treatment, if approved.
+Each trial will be conducted in 55 clinical sites in the United States and will include planned enrollment of 364 MDD patients with inadequate response to standard antidepressants in their current depression episode.
+Patients will add either a 25 mg oral dose of REL-1017 once per day or placebo to their ongoing antidepressant treatment. - The primary endpoint to be evaluated will be the change from baseline on the MADRS score at day-28 for REL-1017 compared to placebo.
+Success on this endpoint with the collection of sufficient safety data could support the use of REL-1017 for chronic treatment, if approved. - The change from baseline and the 7-day MADRS score will serve as a key secondary endpoint and will provide information on the time to treatment effect.

-- The change from baseline and the 7-day MADRS score will serve as a key secondary endpoint and will provide information on the time to treatment effect. - The Company expects to initiate the second Phase 3 trial, RELIANCE II, in the first half of 2021.
-Patients who complete RELIANCE I and RELIANCE II will be eligible to rollover into the long-term, open-label study, which is also expected to include subjects who had not previously participated in a REL-1017 clinical trial.
+On April 1, 2021, Relmada announced the initiation of RELIANCE II, the second of two sister pivotal Phase 3 clinical trials (RELIANCE I and RELIANCE II) for the Company's lead product candidate, REL-1017, as an adjunctive treatment for MDD.
+Patients who complete RELIANCE I and RELIANCE II are eligible to rollover into the long-term, open-label study, which also includes subjects who had not previously participated in a REL-1017 clinical trial.